RakhithJK/roundcube-roundcubemail-wiki/FAQ.md

    1. Copy the plugin config file `plugins/zipdownload/config.inc.php.dist` into `config/zipdownload.inc.php`
    2. Edit the copied file and set `$config['zipdownload_selection'] = true;`

+## There's no option to change my password

+Password changing is highly dependent on the email server used behind Roundcube.
+Roundcube itself doesn't store passwords but authenticates at the email server upon each login.
+Therefore, Roundcube doesn't provide that function with the default setup.
+It does, however, provide a plugin with a variety of drivers for commonly used email storage systems.

+### Enable and configure the `password` plugin

+The plugin is already shipped with the Roundcube packages but not enabled by default because it requires manual configuration.

+1. [Enable the plugin](/roundcube/roundcubemail/wiki/Plugin-API#installing-and-activating-plugins) by adding "password" to the list of plugins in Roundcube's `config/config.inc.php` file.
+2. Copy the file `config.inc.php.dist` to `config.inc.php` inside the `plugins/password` directory.
+3. Read the plugin's [README](https://github.com/roundcube/roundcubemail/tree/master/plugins/password) file and configure the plugin according to your email server environment and capabilities.

+> If you don't understand the above instructions, please contact your email hosting provider who runs your Roundcube webmail and ask them to enable the password plugin.

 ## "server certificate verification failed" on Composer install